Some Features of Matter and Energy

 High-density liquids and gases sink below water or air, respectively.
 Alternatively, low density liquids and gases rise above water or air, respectively.
 Knowing the density of a liquid or gas can be helpful in emergencies.
 For example, methane is flammable and it can accumulate near ceilings.

+Specific gravity is important to understand too.
 Firefighters must use AFFF (a firefighting foam) on liquid chemical fires of a specific gravity of less than 1.0.
 This is because these liquids float on top of water, and water will not put out a fire which is burning on top of water.
 It needs to be smothered by a foam.

-Understanding vapor pressure and evaporation rates is helpful.
+Understanding vapor pressure and evaporation rates is helpful too.
 For example, acetone is flammable and it has a high vapor pressure, meaning it evaporates easily.
 If acetone spills, it can be a recipe for disaster.
 It is high-pressure flammable vapors that cause explosions, and high-pressure poisonous vapors that cause inhalation hazards.

 When containers heat up, vapor density increases.
 Increased vapor density can cause a container to rupture.
 If the liquid is flammable, and the container ruptures, and then a spark is introduced, an explosion can occur.